How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Once you are happy with how your graph or chart appears, click Create Chart …
+Once you are happy with the way your chart or graph looks, click Create Chart …

-The graph or chart will now be added to your Visualizer ‘Library’ …
+The new graph or chart will be added to your Visualizer ‘Library’ …

-Note that every element is given a unique ID displayed in a shortcode.
-As you will see in just a moment, this lets you insert charts and graphs into your posts and pages quickly and easily …
+Note that every new element is given a unique ID displayed in a shortcode.
+As you will see in just a moment, this lets you add charts and graphs to your posts and pages easily …

-After adding a chart or graph to the ‘Visualizer Library’, you can edit it, clone it, or delete it …
+After a new chart or graph has been added to the ‘Visualizer Library’, you can edit its details, clone it, or delete it …

-Once you have created a graph or chart and added it to the Library, it’s easy to insert it into your posts or pages.
+After you’ve created a new graph or chart and added it to Visualizer, it’s quite simple to insert it into your content.

 First, create a new post or page (or open an existing one) …